forderud/UnixSharedLibs/incbin-embed-file/README.md

 1 warning generated.
 ```

 This is a blocker, since it will prevent usage in Apple App store apps.
+Will probably need to use `ld -r -b binary` instead.

 ## Windows
-Not really supported, since adoption will require adoption of an ad-hoc `incbin.exe` preprocessor tool.
+Not attractive, since adoption will require adoption of an ad-hoc `incbin.exe` preprocessor tool.
+It's then better to instead rely on `RCDATA` embeding.

 ## WASM
 Unsupported platform.
+Will probably need to use `--embed-file` instead.